<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Social Life, Interests, and Vibe

-Politics: Does the political climate matter to you?
+1. Politics: Does the political climate matter to you?

 Some schools lean toward a certain political party.
 Ask about the college’s general political climate on campus, and you can even pick up the school newspaper on campus to draw insights from.

-Sports: Have you always imagined going to football or basketball games?
+2. Sports: Have you always imagined going to football or basketball games?

 Or does that idea make you cringe?
 Either way, it’s a good idea to know how important sporting events are in the school’s culture, since, at some schools, weekends will be spent at the football tailgates or watching the team’s basketball games.

-(PS-- I knew nothing about sports going into my very school-spirited college and I ended up loving the games!)
+(P.S.
+I knew nothing about sports going into my very school-spirited college and I ended up loving the games!)

-Interests: Do you have a particular interest, such as hiking, singing, robotics, or improv?
+3. Interests: Do you have a particular interest, such as hiking, singing, robotics, or improv?

 Though it may seem early, you’ll want to know in advance for some colleges.
-If you would, try to find a college that offers several different programs.
+If you can, try to find a college that offers several different programs.
 If you don’t want to study abroad and you end up on a college campus in which the majority of students do in fact study abroad, you may feel a bit lonely.
 If you are uncertain about whether you’d enjoy a study abroad experience, then find a college that offers it but isn’t the expectation for everyone.

 Interested in an HBCU (Historically Black Colleges and Universities)?
-To learn more about the history of HBCU’s, you can watch “Tell Them We Are Rising: The Story of Black Colleges and Universities,” an excellent documentary by Stanley Nelson.
+To learn more about the history of HBCUs, you can watch “Tell Them We Are Rising: The Story of Black Colleges and Universities,” an excellent documentary by Stanley Nelson.

-Religion: Does a college’s religious affiliation influence your decision?
+6. Religion: Does a college’s religious affiliation influence your decision?

 Keep in mind that even if a college or university is not religiously affiliated, it may still have religion-oriented clubs/organizations.
 In addition, find out if services are held on or near campus if you want to continue with your practice.

-Vibe: Do you get a good feeling from the college?
+7. Vibe: Do you get a good feeling from the college?

 Honestly, sometimes it comes down to the college’s energy.
 If you can, definitely visit your final list of colleges in person to get a feel for what it’s like.
 Plus, visiting will show the college you have demonstrated interest in them.
-If you know someone who goes to the college, reach out and see if they would be willing to take you around the campus— more often than not, people will be excited to show off their school!
+If you know someone who goes to the college, reach out and see if they would be willing to take you around the campus.
+More often than not, people will be excited to show off their school!

 Learn the next steps in your college journey - Scoir College Planning Guide

-11 min read
+7 min read

 Read more